pablovalle/MT_of_VLAs/README.md

 </details>
 <details>

-<summary><b>Result Analisis</summary></b>
+<summary><b>Result Analysis</summary></b>

-To reproduce the results of our paper we provide the results for the source test cases ([results](/results)) and the results for the follow-up test cases ([FollowUp_Results](/FollowUp_Results)) along with an automated pipeline to analyze the results in the [result_analysis](/result_analysis) folder.
-Below we detail the steps to analyze the results we provide.
+To reproduce the results reported in our paper, we provide precomputed outcomes for both the source test cases ([results](/results)) and the follow-up test cases([FollowUp_Results](/FollowUp_Results)), along with an automated analysis pipeline located in the [result_analysis](/result_analysis) folder.
+The steps below describe how to analyze the provided results.
-> **Note:** The scripts are already configured to calculate the results ad-hoc for our paper, in case an additional MR is addedd, the scripts must be updated to properly calculate the MR accordingly.
-In case any additional VLA is added or removed, the figure size must be updated accordingly.
+> **Note:** The analysis scripts are preconfigured to generate results exactly as presented in the paper.
+If additional metamorphic relations (MRs) are added, the scripts must be updated to handle them correctly.
+Similarly, if any VLA models are added or removed, figure sizes may need adjustment.

-First, ensure all the results are available in the corresponding folders.
-Once all the results are available the following commans should be executed:
+Before running the analysis, ensure that all required results are present in their corresponding folders (this is in case you renamed, moved or removed any folder).
+Once ready, execute the following commands:
 ```
 cd {this_repo/result_analysis}
 ./{result_analysis.sh}.sh -e <env>
 ```
-> **Note:** The environment is mandatory since all the analisis libraries are already included in each environment, you can analyze the results with any environment.
+> **Note:** Specifying the environment is mandatory, as all required analysis libraries are included within each environment.
+You can perform the analysis using any of the provided environments.

-This will analyze the results for RQ1 and RQ2 by generating a set of summary ```RQ1_results_{model_name}.xlsx``` files.
-Each corresponds to one model.
-In addition in [figures](/results/figures) the 3rd and 4th figure of the paper will be generated along with additional interesting data.
-In addition it will generate the [output_mr](/results/output_mr) and [output_oracle](/results/output_oracle) corresponding to the selection of videos used to generate the Taxonomy in RQ3.
+Running the analysis will process the results for RQ1 and RQ2, generating a set of summary files named ```RQ1_results_{model_name}.xlsx```, one per VLA model.
+Additionally, the 3rd and 4th figures from the paper, along with other relevant visualizations, will be produced in [figures](/results/figures).
+The analysis will also generate the folders [output_mr](/results/output_mr) and [output_oracle](/results/output_oracle), containing the selected videos used to build the taxonomy described in RQ3.

-To generate this taxonomy we used a questionnaire that is available at: [questionnaire](https://github.com/pablovalle/MT_questionnaire/tree/main)
+The taxonomy itself was generated using a questionnaire, which is available here: [questionnaire](https://github.com/pablovalle/MT_questionnaire/tree/main)

 </details>